gher-uliege/EMODnet-Chemistry-GriddedMaps/README.md

 [![DOI](https://zenodo.org/badge/574967377.svg)](https://zenodo.org/badge/latestdoi/574967377)

-This repository stores the scripts for the creation of gridded products based on the _Eutrophication_ datasets from [EMODnet Chemistry](https://www.emodnet-chemistry.eu/).
+This repository will (hopefully) stores the scripts for the creation of gridded products based on the _Eutrophication_ datasets from [EMODnet Chemistry]([https://www.emodnet-chemistry.eu/](https://emodnet.ec.europa.eu/en/chemistry)).

+It also contains a series of instructions for different purposes.